devepodete/utilits/README.md

-#Utilits - what is this?
+# Utilits - what is this? :laughing:
-I made this repostiroy to store some useful programs, which may be helpful and interesting to use.
+I made this repostiroy to store some useful programs, which may be helpful and interesting sometimes.